 The Great Western Greenway, County Mayo

-Northern Ireland has a cycling
+Northern Ireland has a national cycle

 Some cycling tips

 Most importantly – always cycle with traffic on the left-hand side of the road.
 Irish weather is famously varied, so pack gear for every eventuality.
 A high visibility jacket, helmet and good headlamp are recommended.
 Make sure to lock your bike at a designated area as improperly parked bikes risk being removed.
-A good lock is essential, and have a puncture repair kit handy, as there might be large distances between bicycle shops.
+A good lock is essential, and have a puncture repair kit handy, as there might be substantial distances between bicycle shops.

 For rental gear, Ireland has a generous supply of bike hire shops, and some will even allow you to rent your bike in one location and drop it off at another.
 The price of rental generally includes lock, pump, puncture repair kit, mudguards and carrier; insurance cover is given with all bicycles hired.
 The Road Safety Council gives advice on cycling safely and the rules of the road in Northern Ireland, and